Steve Bannon calls Trump Tower Russian meeting 'treasonous' in new book

 "The chance that Don Jr. did not walk these jumos up to his father’s office on the twenty-sixth floor is zero," Bannon says in the book.

-A source directly familiar with the accounts of a key participant on the Russian side of the meeting says the Russians did not meet or have any encounter with then-candidate Trump.
+Russian lawyer Natalia Veselnitskaya told NBC News that she and her colleagues at the Trump Tower meeting did not meet or see then-candidate Trump.
+"Absolutely not true," the Russian lawyer told NBC's Natasha Lededeva.

-Trump issued a scathing statement attacking Bannon, saying his former adviser "lost his mind."
+Trump issued a scathing statement attacking his former adviser, saying Bannon had "lost his mind."

 "Steve Bannon has nothing to do with me or my Presidency.
 When he was fired, he not only lost his job, he lost his mind," Trump said.